 One of the most common causes of chest pain in patients who present for evaluation is acute coronary syndrome, accounting for approximately 12 to 15 percent of all cases of chest pain in the emergency department setting.
 The term “acute coronary syndrome” (ACS) is applied to patients in whom there is evidence of myocardial ischemia or infarction.
 (See 'Criteria for diagnosis' below.)

 This topic discusses the evaluation of patients with chest pain at low or intermediate risk for ACS as assessed by the results of the initial history, physical exam, electrocardiogram (ECG), and initial biomarkers.
 The approach to other patients with chest pain or to those with a high likelihood of ACS is found elsewhere.
-(See "Evaluation of chest pain in the emergency department" and "Initial evaluation and management of suspected acute coronary syndrome in the emergency department".)
+(See "Evaluation of the adult with chest pain in the emergency department" and "Initial evaluation and management of suspected acute coronary syndrome in the emergency department".)

 The approach in this topic is generally consistent with that recommended in the 2010 American Heart Association scientific statement on testing of low-risk patients presenting to the emergency department with chest pain .